Pernix

 Compaction trims old turns when context fills past 75%.
 The originals stay in the database — only the prompt view changes.

-Three layers between you and the work.
+Four layers between you and the work.

 layer 01